dev10110/DecompUtil.jl/docs/src/index.md

 ## Quick Start

-This library exports only one main thing: `seedDecomp`.
+The main export of this library is `seedDecomp`.
 This performs a decomposition in a 2D or 3D space, and returns a set of hyperplanes that indicate the safe flight corridor.

 2D example:
 ```@example main